 Count of meetings hosted

-The number of meetings scheduled and hosted by this attendee within the reported time period.
+The number of meetings scheduled and hosted by this user within the reported time period.

 Meetings Inactive Users